St. Stephen’s Basilica

 • Several musical programs are organised in the church throughout the year.

-The spacious St. Stephen Square offers plenty terraced cafes and bistros to people watch by a cup of coffee.
+The spacious St. Stephen Square offers plenty of terraced cafes and bistros to people watch by a cup of coffee.

 Visiting St. Stephen’s Basilica